 It was in his days working as a dishwasher while paying his way through college that he garnered his thirst for helping others, and joined national Hispanic organizations in an effort to mentor and empower Latinos on their own journeys to success for more than the past 20 years.

 Schneider, a father of five children, is also a contributing editor to Latino Leaders magazine, where he writes a personal and inspirational business column called “”Keeping Up with Pablo.”

-He is also the special editor of his own magazine edition entitled Latino Leaders Board Edition, which publishes once a year and is now the gold standard for identifying the nation’s All-Star lineup of Latino board members of some of the biggest names of the Fortune 1000 companies.
+He is also the special editor of the Latino Leaders Corporate Edition, which he started in 2008, publishes once a year, and is now the gold standard for identifying the nation’s All-Star lineup of Latino board candidates as well as Latino board members of some of the biggest names of the Fortune 1000 companies.